Active Learning Spaces

 What is an Active Learning Space?

-An active learning classroom is student-centered and technology rich.
-The elements of redesigned learning space are wireless bandwidth, numerous display screens, flexible furniture, varied writing surfaces, throwable microphones and abundant power.
+An active learning classroom is flexible, student-centered, and technology rich.
+They feature flexible furniture, often round or curved tables with moveable seating that allow students to face each other to support small-group work.
+The tables are often paired with their own whiteboards for brainstorming and diagramming (Baepler, et al., 2016).
+Common elements found in these learning spaces include wireless bandwidth, numerous display screens, flexible furniture, varied writing surfaces, throwable microphones and abundant power.

 Flexible Furniture